 Westwood has described the Virgin designs as having a “strong dynamic rapport with the body.”
 Female cabin crew uniforms will be silhouette designs aimed at pronouncing an hourglass shape with a jacket enhanced with bust pleats and a fitted waist jacket paired with a pencil skirt accented by darts and double pleats at the back.
 Male crew members will wear three-piece suits in burgundy wool with grey wool details under the lapels and pockets.

 An element not easily discernable to the eye – the use of sustainable fabrics.
 Environmentally friendly business practice is a passion shared by both Virgin and Westwood, who said of the collaboration, “I am always trying to find fabrics that are more friendly to the environment – working with Virgin Atlantic they managed to research into this and find more eco fabrics.”
-Some of the products of this research are the use of recycled materials and technologies such as nano-finishing and Closed Loop Recycling.
+Some of the products of this research are the use of recycled materials and technologies such as nano-finishing and closed loop recycling.

 A mainstay in the new designs – which will outfit Virgin’s 7,500 staff members including cabin crew, pilots, clubhouse staff and Virgin Holidays employees – will be Virgin’s trademark red.
 “I liked very much having to play with this red color,” says Westwood.
 “You get different colors of red together and the most exciting thing is the result.”
-Perhaps an apt description of what travellers can expect to see when the uniforms roll out in 2014.
+Perhaps an apt description of what travelers can expect to see when the uniforms roll out in 2014.